Have you ever looked at other people’s travel pictures and thought

 So wrap up warm, get your tripod ready and wait it out!

-You don’t NEED expensive equipment to up your travel photography game, but it does help if you’ve got a decent travel camera or even a high quality camera on your phone.
+You don’t NEED to fill your camera backpack with the most expensive equipment, just to up your travel photography game.
+But it does help if you’ve got a decent travel camera or even a high quality camera on your phone.

 But, if your budget allows it, then I do suggest you invest in a standalone camera.